2019-01-04 to 2019-01-06

 - You should always pre-register for events.
 Physical space at our club naturally limits the maximum number of player entries that can be accommodated, or else the organizer simply cannot allow on-site registrations because of the way the event is structured.
 For example, all Closed or Round Robin events require payment of all fees in advance.

-- Your registration is not complete until the organizer has received your entry fee.
-Due to demand we cannot "reserve" your unpaid registration unless you have contacted the organizer to make specific arrangements.
+- Your pre-registration is not complete until the organizer has received your entry fee a minimum of 24 hours prior to the start of the event.
+Detailed payment instructions are included in the confirmation eMail sent to you after registering online.
+Payments made on-site, even if you have pre-registered online, incur the standard late fee.
+Due to demand we cannot "reserve" your unpaid registration unless you have contacted the organizer and made specific alternate arrangements.

 - Other outstanding fees, such as expired CFC and/or CCC memberships are also required to be renewed at all events.
 Players in default before the start of the first round of the event cannot be allowed to participate.

 - The most common event formats are "Open" and "Round Robin".